 To start a distributed Minio instance, you just need to pass drive locations as parameters to the minio server command.
 Then, you’ll need to run the same command on all the participating nodes.

-It is important to note here that all the nodes running distributed Minio need to have same access key and secret key.
-Otherwise nodes won't connect.
+- All the nodes running distributed Minio need to have same access key and secret key for the nodes to connect.
 To achieve this, you need to export access key and secret key as environment variables on all the nodes before executing Minio server command.

 Example 1: Start distributed Minio instance with 1 drive each on 8 nodes, by running this command on all the 8 nodes.